Current purchase price:

 Written with honesty and disarming humour, Brown’s personal experiences offer an insight into the real world of true crime.

-The Archaeology of the Second World War
+German Machine Guns of the Second World War

 By: Hans Seidler